SebastienRietteMTO/PHYEX-fortran-tool/doc/Documentation.md

 unused variables are shown.
 If one argument is given it is the locality (as described in [Concepts](#concepts)) where unused variables are searched for.

+**\--removeUnusedLocalVariables** remove unused local variables.
+Without argument all the unused variables are suppressed.
+If one argument is given it is the locality (as described in [Concepts](#concepts)) where unused variables are searched for.

 ### Cosmetics

 **\--upperCase** puts the FORTRAN code into upper case letters.

 **\--lowerCase** puts the FORTRAN code into lower case letters.

+**\--changeIfStatementsInIfConstructs** transforms one line 'IF' contructs in 'IF-THEN' constructs

 ### Checks